kallaway/100-days-of-code/log.md

-# 100 Days Of Code - Log
+<h1 style="color: blue;">100 Days Of Code - Log</h1>

 ### Day 1: March 14, 2024

-**Today's Progress**: I am reading a full description of how Github works and intend to do ano hour of code when I finis, I will keep you  posted.
+**Today's Progress**: I am reading a full description of how Github works and intend to do an hour of code when I finis, I will keep you  posted.

 **Expanding on that progress:**
 Wow!
 So it looks today was a lot more useful than I thought.
 Even though I ended up asking AI for some idea for code... since I didn´t really know what to do, I was quite entertained, realizing I didn´t know how to start a codespace from scrathc, I did but then I didn´t have the option to view my code in browser (If I do I don´t yet know how to) so I had to fork (this I knew how to do) a repo from 4geeksacademy where I´m learning *(2nd week bootcamp now)* in order to get the code from there to use the Python server.